Tips for good posting

 - Focus on ideas.
 The old adage “consider the source” has its merits, but the source of an idea never really proves it to be true or false.
 When a discussion is on a controversial topic, extra effort is required to leave irrelevant factors out of it.
 So going after somebody’s intelligence or educational background or gender or age or favorite cricket team is usually not helpful to making your point or refuting theirs.

-- Wear your big-boy pants.
+- Wear your, as they say, big-boy pants.
 Human interaction is messy—especially where strong opinions are involved.
 Discussions go far better when participants are slow to take offense.
 If someone’s a bit prickly, why not just ignore it and stay on topic?
 Sure, it’s bad to be rude.
 It’s not much better to be a cry baby.

 A. Do not do anything illegal or potentially illegal at SI, including—but not limited to—the following: